On Typesetting Engines: A Programmer's Perspective

 - Universal accessibility: HTML & CSS is the backbone of the web, making it accessible on any device with a browser.

-- Responsive: HTMl & CSS can be responsive and adapt to viewport of any size
+- Responsive: HTMl & CSS is responsive and can adapt to viewport of any size

 - Flexible: HTML & CSS is extremely flexible, it is programmable with rich set of standard APIs

-- Instant preview: HTML & CSS can provide instant preview for resume composing
+- Instant preview: HTML & CSS supports instant preview

 - Cons

-- Limited control over typesetting: compared to dedicated typesetting software, HTML/CSS offers less control over fine typographic details.
+- Limited control over typesetting: compared to dedicated typesetting engines, HTML/CSS offers less control over fine typographic details.

 - Browser compatibility: different browsers may render same HTML & CSS different, making it challenging to keep consistency across devices.